 District 1, or the Budapest Castle District, encompasses some of the most significant architecture in Budapest such as Buda Castle, the Sandor Palace, the Chain Bridge, and the Hungarian National Museum as well as the seven-towered Fisherman's Bastion.
 They're some of the main tourist attractions in the city center along with the castle's funicular railway and Gellart Hill, which is one of the best viewpoints in Budapest, so it's a busy and crowded area for most of the year.
-District 1 is one part of Budapest everyone visiting the city wants to see so don't expect to have too much elbow room when you're sightseeing.
+District 1 is one part of Budapest everyone visiting the city wants to see.
 On the plus side, it is within walking distance of some of the top attractions in the city centre, making Castle Hill a perennially popular place to stay.

 Hotels In District 1, Budapest

 Hotels in Budapest are not expensive, but you can expect to pay a little more for the location and convenience if you choose a hotel in the Budapest Castle District.

 To spoil yourself completely, especially if you love to soak up a city's historic atmosphere, stay in one of Budapest's most famous hotels, the Gellert Hotel.
 The palace-like hotel, befitting the palace district, was built in the early 19th century on the banks of the Danube below Gellert Hill and is right next to the city's famed Gellert Spa Baths.
 It's easily one of the best hotels in Budapest, and occupies a great location right in the heart of everything.